 Use a pastry brush to brush the top of each roll with your beaten egg.

-Bake for 20-25 minuetes or until lightly golden on top.
-Serve warm with butter and honey or store in an airtight container and reheat before serving.
+Bake for 20-25 minutes or until lightly golden on top.
+Serve warm or store in an airtight container and reheat before serving.